singer-io/tap-surveymonkey/README.md

 2. Create a SurveyMonkey access token

-    Login to your SurveyMonkey account, go to [developer.surveymonkey.com/apps](developer.surveymonkey.com/apps), and create a new app (`private` if you aren't sure what to pick), with the scopes you require (for complete functionality of this tap, you'll need `View Surveys`, `View Responses`, `View Response Details`)
+    Login to your SurveyMonkey account, go to [developer.surveymonkey.com/apps](developer.surveymonkey.com/apps), and create a new app (`private` if you aren't sure what to pick), with the scopes you require (for complete functionality of this tap, you'll need `View Surveys`, `View Responses`, `View Response Details`).

     You can then get an access token from the `Settings` page of your newly created app.